 In 1991, Tom Herren and Chuck Adams obtained the first $1 million products liability jury verdict in Fayette Circuit Court history.

 Since then, clients of Chuck Adams have received jury verdicts in excess of $2 million and $6 million in two automotive products liability cases.
-Tom Herren obtained a verdict in excess of $2 million in an alcohol liability case against a liquor store which sold beer and rum to minor boys, who after consuming alcohol, drove a vehicle into Tom's clients, killing a father and severely brain injuring a 4-year-old boy.
+Tom Herren obtained a verdict in excess of $2 million in an alcohol liability case against a liquor store that sold beer and rum to minor boys, who, after consuming alcohol, drove a vehicle into Tom’s clients, killing a father and severely brain-injuring a 4-year-old boy.

 The jury found that the nursing home staff who administered the medication was at fault for failing to monitor the resident and intervene appropriately when the resident demonstrated profound low blood sugar after the incorrect medication dosing.